Test-Driven Development (TDD) Standard

 - Assert: Verify output and side effects.
 One logical assertion per test.
 (See AAA Example for code structure).

-- Watch it Fail: Prove the test works.
+- Watch it Fail: Prove test works before writing code.

 - Minimalism: Don't add features/options beyond current test (YAGNI).